mjfrigaard/sharing-your-work/manuscript/00intro.md

 # What's in this manual?

-"If you can't describe what you are doing as a process, you don't know what you're doing." - W. Edwards Deming
+"*If you can't describe what you are doing as a process, you don't know what you're doing.*" - W. Edwards Deming

-This is a manual for geting started in data science using R & RStudio, and Git & Github.
+This manual is for getting started in data science using R & RStudio, and Git & Github.
 We will also cover some practical principles of programming, data collection, analysis, and visualizations, and a few computer science topics.

-This manual was inspired by growing number of excellent publications on a variety of topics in data science (see list below).
-Rather than write a manual that focused on one of these tools or topics, we wrote a manual for *how these technologies work together*.
+There have been a growing number of excellent publications on a variety of topics in data science (see list below).
+Rather than write a manual that focused on one of these tools or methods, we wrote a manual for *how these technologies work together*.
 Because this is a very "high level" manual, we also encourage readers to consult the original publications for more details on each specific topic.

 Our goal is to include enough information to get you up and running and at the same time, not overwhelm you.
-Odds are you've already Googled "*Getting start in [insert open source software]*," and you know there are a ton of resources available online for anything related to data science, data visualization, machine learning, etc. Figuring out where to start can feel like trying to get a drink of water from a fire hose.
-Given the massive number of resources, we decided to distil what we consider to be the "common threads" that run through each of these technologies.
-Along the way we are going to introduce a few computer science concepts that will help you build a toolkit, get started on a project, take that project to an outcome, and communicate the findings.
+Odds are you've already Googled "*Getting started in [insert open-source software]*," and you know there are a ton of resources available online for anything related to data science, data visualization, machine learning, etc. Figuring out where to start can feel like trying to get a drink of water from a fire hose.
+Given the massive number of resources, we decided to distill what we consider to be the "common threads" that run through each of these technologies.
+Along the way, we are going to introduce a few computer science concepts that will help you build a toolkit, get started on a project, take that project to an outcome, and communicate the findings.

 ## Who this manual is for

 We've tried to keep this manual accessible to everyone.
-Whether you're currently using data in your job and want to add these tools to your skill set, or you'd like to start using data to improve what you do.
+Whether you're currently using data in your job and want to add these tools to your skillset, or you'd like to start using data to improve what you do.
 Or maybe you have a knack for counting things and creating pictures.
 In the next few pages, we're going to introduce you to a workflow (a set of tools) for collecting, manipulating, summarizing, and visualizing data in a reproducible way.
 We wrote this manual to try and distill these topics into a 'bare-minimum' toolset that you can learn and use quickly (because we know your time is limited).

 Whether you're an accountant, scientist, data analyst, journalist, grad student, product manager, or decision-maker, this manual is for you.